Tour Date: Nov 04 – Nov 17, 2019 Tour Price: $4,495 + Tax

 Check in at Los Angeles Airport (LAX).
 Depart for Seoul, Korea on a non-stop flight on an Airbus A380.
 An AV Travel tour leader will assist and escort travelers throughout the trip.

-Arrive in Seoul in the early morning.
-Depart for Nami (or Namiseom) Island.
+Beginning of the day to Nami (or Namiseom) Island.
 If you have heard or seen the famous Korean drama “Winter Sonata”, you’ll already be familiar with this romantic island.
 One of the most special characteristics about this beautiful island is that it showcases a different, yet equally amazing, scenic experience each season, making it the perfect day trip from Seoul at any time of the year.
 As a fall foliage destination, Nami Island will not disappoint you.
 The autumn colors arrive in South Korea around late October to early November.
 The shades of red and orange paint the island in intense bright hues.
 It’s hard not to fall in love with Nami Island.
-(B/L/D)

 This morning we’ll visit Gyeongbokgung Palace, the main and largest palace of the Five Grand Palaces built by the Joseon Dynasty.
 The palace has also been recognized as a UNESCO heritage.